Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Results

 \subsection{Symmetry analysis}

 To understand the role of symmetry in AM-CRO, consider applying a time-reversal operator (TR), which in practical terms consists of an exchange between spin-up and spin-down (see Fig.~\ref{fig:symmetry}(a)-(b).
 Due to the distinct symmetry properties of many altermagnets, the original magnetic configuration cannot be recovered using only rotational symmetry operations.
 Following a time-reversal operation, a half-unit cell translation along the $x$-axis, shifting $x \rightarrow x + 0.5$ (Fig.~\ref{fig:symmetry}(c)), is combined with a screw symmetry operation by inverting $z \rightarrow -z$ and adding a half-unit cell translation along the $z$-axis (Fig.~\ref{fig:symmetry}(d)-(e)).
 In summary, the operation $(x + \frac{1}{2}, y, -$z$ + \frac{1}{2})$ becomes necessary (Fig.~\ref{fig:symmetry}(f)).
 These combined nonsymmorphic operations result in the $k$-dependent splitting states \cite{vsmejkal2022beyond}.
 Due to the symmetry operations that connect the spins, which are determined by rotations and translations along the $x$ and $z$ directions while leaving the $y$ direction unchanged, the AM character is found along these axes, as shown in Fig.~\ref{fig:bandstructure}.
-In the case of the C configuration, the symmetry operation ($x$ +$\frac{1}{2}$, $y$ + $\frac{1}{2}$, -$z$ + $\frac{1}{2}$) becomes necessary to achieve AM order. \\
+In the case of the C configuration, the symmetry operation ($x$ +$\frac{1}{2}$, $y$ + $\frac{1}{2}$, -$z$ + $\frac{1}{2}$) becomes necessary to achieve AM order. \bluemark{This symmetry operation is specific to the orthorhombic space group Bb2$_{1}$m.
+Since the crystallographic axes are not symmetry-equivalent, this operation does not remain valid under the replacement \( x \rightarrow y \) }.\\